GoogleCloudPlatform/istio-samples/multicluster-ingress/README.md

 ## Verify Multicluster Ingress

-Verify that the multicluster ingress was created, by running `kubemci list`.
+Verify that the multicluster ingress was created, by running `./kubemci list`.
 You should see:

 ```
 NAME                  IP             CLUSTERS